zxtariel0512/CS-Course-Online-WebApp/README.md

 ![](./documentation/payment.png)

 ## Site Map
+**This part has not been updated yet.
+Will be updated later after adjusting all web pages more carefully.
-**The following site map is generated in illustrator.**
+The following site map is generated in illustrator.

 ![](./documentation/siteMap.png)

 ### [Link to the cite map](./documentation/siteMap.pdf)

 ## User Stories
-* As non-register user, I can browse all courses and their basic info.
-* As non-register user, I can browse the basic information of how to use this course registration application.
 * As non-register user, I can register an account with a valid email address.
 * As registered user, I can login.
 * As login user, I can enroll any class on site.